andrewdavidsmith/transferase/python/README.md

 transferase are designed to facilitate exploratory data analysis and hypothesis testing.
 The public transferase server interfaces with MethBase2, a database that includes over 13,000 high-quality WGBS methylomes from mammalian species (04/2025).
-Since version 0.6.0, transferase clients include command line apps for Linux and macOS, along with a Python package and an R package.
+The transferase clients include command line apps for Linux and macOS, along with a Python package and an R package.

 The pyxfr Python package is an API for transferase.
 This package allows the same queries to be done within Python as with the transferase command line